eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 must have a lower limit for the number of unused attestations it holds and request a new batch from the Attestation Provider when the number of unused attestations goes below this limit, as soon as it is able to.
-This is called the ‘saw-tooth model’ in inventory management.
+This is called the 'saw-tooth model' in inventory management.

 If this approach is used and the Wallet Unit is offline for a prolonged period of time, the Wallet Unit may run out of unused attestations.
 To